 Your appeal should be submitted to the Embassy of Sweden in Nairobi through post or e-mail.

-If someone else (other than you, the applicant) appeals on your behalf, that person must be authorised to represent you (power of attorney).
-The power of attorney document must be signed by you and submitted together with your appeal.
+If someone else signs the appeal on your behalf, that person must be authorised to represent you (power of attorney).
+The power of attorney document must be signed by you and submitted in the original together with your appeal.

 After sending the appeal